 Your lecturer/tutor is available each week for consultation outside of normal class times.
 Times that your lecturer/tutor will be available for consultation will be given in the first week of lectures.
 A list of times and rooms will be published on the Griffith College Portal under the "myTimetable" link.

 Prerequisites

-This course does not have a pre-requisite.
-However, exposure to high school mathematics and physics can assist in better understanding the taught concepts.
-Nevertheless, all the basic and required principles of mathematics and physics will be covered during the course of trimester.
+"Essential Mathematics" is the pre-requisite subject for this course.
+Furthermore, all the basic and required principles of mathematics and physics will be covered during the course of trimester.

 Brief Course Description